 First professional job: worked at right hand of Center for Public Integrity founder Chuck Lewis as a James R. Soles fellow.
 Learned how to do investigative reporting and write a lede graf.
 With Chuck and his friend Marianne Camerer, stumbled across a better way of assessing transparency and anti-corruption in countries.
 Several years later this would become Global Integrity.

 Grad school: Georgetown School of Foreign Service while working part-time at the Center.
 Split time between international security policy and international business diplomacy.
-The latter came in handy when Foglamp emerged as an idea within Global Integrity.
 Future Global Integrity board member Dale Murphy taught me about digital start-ups.

 State Department: 2002 - 2005 via the Presidential Management Fellowship program.
 Great job, great bosses, and great colleagues.
 Worked primarily on the NATO desk doing transatlantic security and U.S. military basing issues in Europe.
 Once traveled on a small private Air Force jet for a week in Europe with Doug Feith, one of the architects of the Iraq war.
 No kidding.

 Global Integrity: left State Department to come back to non-profit work in October 2005.
 Was clear that Global Integrity (then a project of the Center called "Global Access") needed to be spun off from the Center in order to thrive.
 Incorporated Global Integrity on September 1 2005 with three months of money in the bank.
-Learned how to fund raise real quick.
+Learned nonprofit fundraising real quick.

 Foglamp: In 2008, realized investors might pay for custom research from Global Integrity's network of contributors in 120+ countries.
 Thought that could be a useful way to generate earned revenue for Global Integrity.
 It was.